 Decreased levels of ammonia may be seen with the use of some antibiotics, such as neomycin.

 Ammonia tests can also be performed on arterial blood, but this method is much less frequently used.
-Some doctors feel that arterial ammonia measurements are more clinically useful, but there is not widespread agreement on this.
+Some healthcare practitioners feel that arterial ammonia measurements are more clinically useful, but there is not widespread agreement on this.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.